When you live in another country, and connect with the local people you get a unique glimpse into their lives.

 When I moved to Myanmar 3 months ago I knew I’d be immersed in a whole new culture with vastly different outward differences.
 This alone is enough to shock many people and many things have shocked me, however, it is the underlying cultural differences that I want to explore.
 Those differences that get to the core of who the Myanmar people really are.

-As I already said, I have only been here 3 months, so I am no expert but I love to share with you the incredible and beautiful differences I see so far in this beautiful country.
+As I already said, I have only been here 3 months, so I am no expert but I love to share with you the incredible and beautiful differences I see so far in this beautiful country, a place that has mastered moving from the me and to the we mind set.

 Myanmar Culture and Society